-Cashbackbase, as shown by its name, it is a cashback website for Amazon seller and buyers.
+Cashbackbase, as shown by its name, it is a cashback website for Amazon sellers and buyers.

 Simply register an account on the site and launch your promotion campaigns.

-It allows you to connect with buyers and send out review request, which is definitely a good way to generate more reviews for your listings, thus rank higher and get more sales.
+It allows you to connect with buyers and send out review requests, which is definitely a good way to generate more reviews for your listings, thus rank higher and get more sales.

 That brings us to the end of the guide.
 Please feel free to contact if you have any experience with the software above.